open-telemetry/opentelemetry-collector-contrib/connector/countconnector/README.md

 - `spans`
 - `spanevents`
--`metrics`
+- `metrics`
--`datapoints`
+- `datapoints`
--`logs`
+- `logs`

-Under each custom metric name, specify the conditions under which data should be counted.
+Under each custom metric name, specify one or more conditions using [OTTL Syntax].
-If multiple conditions are specified, data will be counted if it matches any one of the conditions.
+Data that matches any one of the conditions will be counted. i.e. Conditions are ORed together.

 Optionally, specify a description for the metric.

 ```yaml